chengjun/scholarNetwork/README.md

 ## Introduction

-scholarNetwork is a python package for crawl and visualize the co-author network of Google Scholar.
+scholarNetwork is a python package for crawling and visualizing the co-author network of Google Scholar.

 To use it, you must have access to Google Scholar, and you would also install beautifulsoup4 and networkx during the installation process.